neperfepx/neper/docs/_sources/doc/exprskeys.rst.txt

 .. [#col_rodrigues] Applies to a mesh of Rodrigues space

 .. [#col_stdtriangle] Applies to a mesh of the stereographic triangle

+.. [#ori_node] Orientation of the node of a meshed standard triangle, assuming no rotation about the :math:`z` direction.

 .. [#cyl] 1 if polygonize the circular part of a cylindrical domain and 0 otherwise.